 Then input what heat transfer vinyl you’re using, what product you’re putting it on and BAM — all the instructions are there!
 It has all the different materials listed, what heat settings to use so you don’t use too much heat, the amount of pressure to use, and whether it’s a hot peel or a cold peel.
 It really walks you through step by step to make sure you have the best finished product.

 It even reminded me to pre-heat the item. #loveit

 Full disclosure: I did not wash my shirt in advance, but I recommend you DO that — as some products come with a finishing spray or something that makes it harder to get the vinyl to adhere to the fibers of the fabric (I think that’s the main problem I had with my canvas bag — but I digress).

 One other thing — I totally recommend the…

 Cricut Weeding tools for the Cricut Easy Press

 Weeding vinyl was one of the WORST parts of trying to do my bag and other items before.

-These Cricut weeding tools make it SO, SO, SO much easier!
-Honestly, I wouldn’t buy a Cricut until I could buy the tools to go with it, that’s how much I love them!
+Good thing these Cricut weeding tools make it SO, SO, SO much easier!
+Honestly, I wouldn’t buy a Cricut cutting machine until I could buy the tools to go with it, that’s how much I love them!